tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 Thus, any overflow (which progresses toward the MSB) in the bits above the opcode, would not affect the latter.
 Furthermore, opcode `0` was not "A Jump instruction", but rather one of two operations - `HLT` or `SNS` - the specifics of which are beyond the scope of this analysis.
 Thus, even a different bit arrangement would not have redeemed the described hack.

-Further browsing through the sources that Tomer had collected, revealed that the discrepancy between the story and the machine specs did not escape other Mel enthusiasts.
-The [YCombinatory discussion](https://news.ycombinator.com/item?id=20489273) and David Nugent's [Excellent Writeup](https://www.freecodecamp.org/news/macho-programmers-drum-memory-and-a-forensic-analysis-of-1960s-machine-code-6c5da6a40244/) both denote the problem and speculate about the real mechanism of the hack.

 ### Reconstructing the Hack...

-Obviously, once we rule out Nather's code flow, all options are on the table, including the possiblity that the whole thing is made up.
+Obviously, once we rule out Nather's code flow, all options are on the table, including the possibility that the whole thing is made up.
 However, it's interesting to speculate about scenarios that resemble the one described in The Story of Mel.
-The article and discussion linked above provide some ideas, but they all fail to comply with the constraints we've established.
+Further browsing through the sources that Tomer had collected, revealed that the discrepancy between the story and the machine specs did not escape other Mel enthusiasts.
+David Nugent's [Excellent Writeup](https://www.freecodecamp.org/news/macho-programmers-drum-memory-and-a-forensic-analysis-of-1960s-machine-code-6c5da6a40244/) discusses the problem, but still suggests a flow with the impossible opcode overflow.
+The [YCombinator discussion](https://news.ycombinator.com/item?id=20489273) contains an excellent analysis of the problem by "YeGoblynQueenne" \([Stassa Patsantzis](https://github.com/stassa)\), including a brief outline of a mechanism described below.

+### A Pure Overflow scenario

 It turns out that the architecture of the RPC-4000 does provide for a code layout which would accomplish the feat by using an overflow.
 Using our simplified bit layout, let's assume that the instruction, at some point, reaches the value: